pokohroh/ros-portfolio/Tutorials Completed/9) Creating a ROS msg and srv.md

 * Floating-point numbers: float32, float64
 * string
 * time and duration
-* Other message types (msg files)
+* Other message types (msg files):
   * Arrays: variable-length (with [ ]) and fixed-length (like [C], where C is a number)

-There is also a special type in ROS: Header, the header contains a timestamp and coordinate frame information that are commonly used in ROS.
+* There is also a special type in ROS: Header, the header contains a timestamp and coordinate frame information that are commonly used in ROS.
 You will frequently see the first line in a msg file have `Header header`.

 ## 2. Using msg